-Winners of this prize will be honored at the annual SHGAPE luncheon and will receive a certificate and an honorarium.
+Winners of this prize are honored at the annual SHGAPE luncheon and receive a certificate and an honorarium.

 2018 Presidents’ Book Prize Winner